tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-views-and-meta.md

   <a href="/wp-content/uploads/blogs/All/-27.png?mtime=1317908836"><img alt="" src="/wp-content/uploads/blogs/All/-27.png?mtime=1317908836" width="589" height="156" /></a>
 </div>

 WHOA!!!
 Yes, we have a problem here and actually one of the points where the problem starts with what we tested above.
-Now we’ve identified this one reaction to the underlying table changes but there are more.
+Now we've identified this one reaction to the underlying table changes but there are more.
 Several issues can come from a non-schema bound view and the changes to underlying tables.
 Mostly the wildcard usage is the worst case practice.
 Like we said earlier, image calculations being run off the wrong column when the view is using an underlying definition that has been set to calculate things on specific columns.
 We could fall into sales reporting incorrectly, shipments going to the wrong locations and a mess of other possibilities.

 **How to protect from this?**